 Businesses invest a lot of time and resources to better understand who their customers are, what they like and don’t like.
 They collect a tremendous amount of data about them.
 Sometimes we have more data than we can handle using traditional methods or applications.
 This data deluge presents both challenges and opportunities for marketing organizations.

 Advancements in technologies such as cloud, mobile and in-memory continue to make it easier and cost-effective to capture, store and consume these large data sets, approaching big data territory—if we haven’t crossed into it already.
+Get More Info here on how you can properly protect your data.

 In some industries, we have to process data faster than usual because the analysis may require real-time measurement.
 And adding to the mix unstructured data sources, such as social or multimedia that would require new processes to drive insight, makes the equation even more complex.